 Be featured on an interactive online map of locations hosting book clubs so interested readers can search by ZIP Code

-Be able to download the Well-Read Black Girl stamp for use on your store's website, identifying your bookstore as a book club location (link to come)
+Be able to download the Well-Read Black Girl stamp for use on your store's website, identifying your bookstore as a book club location, as well as other digital marketing assets.

 Have access to a private Facebook group to discuss marketing and best practices with other Well-Read Black Girl book club hosts

 Stores that have signed up to participate are invited to check out these suggested titles for upcoming book club meetings:

 For stores planning to host a book club, here are the first, second, and third chapters in the Well-Read Black Girl Ambassador Orientation and Book Club Starter Guide.
 Watch upcoming issues of Bookselling This Week for additional news about WRBG.

 Glory Edim is the winner of the 2017 Innovator’s Award from the Los Angeles Times Book Prizes and a board member of New York City’s Housing Works Bookstore.